What to see and do in Manchester

 The tram is an alternative mode of transport that’s synonymous with the city, and cycling is also a good option to explore Manchester first-hand.

 You can also get black cabs or other private hire services like Uber.

 If you want to explore Manchester’s outer boroughs or go further afield, you can travel by train from one of the city’s two main stations: Piccadilly and Victoria.

-Northern England is a hotbed of urban delights, overflowing with pubs and live music, museums and restaurants.
-In the buzzing hub of Manchester (and in neighboring Liverpool) history fills the streets, but many visitors come to pay homage to sporting heroes and music legends.
+Northern England is a hub of urban delights, overflowing with pubs, live music, museums and restaurants.
+In the buzzing hub of Manchester - and neighboring Liverpool - history fills the streets, but many visitors come to pay homage to sporting heroes and music legends.

-A considerably newer addition to the city is the National Football Museum, with exhibits explaining why Manchester is a football powerhouse and what the game means to the locals.
+A considerably newer addition to the city is the National Football Museum, where exhibits draw out the historical and cultural significance of football to the city of Manchester.
+Visitors will leave with a clear understanding and appreciation of what the game really means to the Mancunians.

 For something less sleek, peruse the offerings of the so-called 'Curry Mile', part of Wilmslow Road running through the center of Rusholme in South Manchester.
 Here, flavors from the subcontinent and the Middle East are big, cheap and aromatic.

-In the Northern Quarter, check out the quirky offerings at Afflecks indoor market - we're talking vintage clothes, vinyl records and offbeat treasures.
-The Manchester Craft & Design Centre is well worth a visit, for handmade goodies like textiles, jewelry and ceramics.
+Check out the quirky offerings at Affleck’s indoor market - we're talking vintage clothes, vinyl records and offbeat treasures.